chrisBrookes93/devstash/README.md

 Unlike the above, **devstash** focuses on *zero-boilerplate caching during development*.
 - Just add `# @devstash` to a line of code.
 - No decorators, wrappers, or test frameworks required.
-- Works with any function return value or assignment that is pickle-serializable.
+- Works with any function return value that is pickle-serializable.
 - Optimized for saving time and cost during *iterative coding*, not for production.

 ---